A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: Abstract

 \section{Abstract}

 We consider non-negative solutions to some infinite-dimensional SDEs on $\Z^d$ with H\"older continuous noise coefficients.
 We prove that if the H\"older exponent is less than $1/2$, solutions are compactly supported for almost all times, a variant of the classical compact support property for SPDEs.
 Our results imply that the instantaneous propagation of supports for superprocesses associated to discontinuous spatial motions is effectively sharp.
-We also show in a special case that the set of times when the support is arbitrarily large is dense.
+We also show in a special case that the support is unbounded on a dense set of times.

 The proof uses a general approach which we expect can be applied to prove similar results for non-local SPDEs.
 It is based on an analysis of the excursions and zero sets of semimartingales whose quadratic variation satisfies a certain lower bound.
 As a corollary of our method, we show that the zero sets of non-negative solutions to some simple one-dimensional SDEs have positive Lebesgue measure, despite the absence of ``sticky'' dynamics.